mrkrstphr/angular-hal-collection/README.md

 ## Usage

-Once installed, a `$collection` module is available for usage:
+Once installed, a `hal-collection` module is available for usage:

 ```js
 angular.module('sample', ['hal-collection']);